OpnLaaS/opnlaas/docs/Charter.md

 * As the System Architect, I want to provide a way to show and manage resources to facilitate user bookings and resource allocation.
 * As a Student, I want to view and book available resources so that I can get my projects deployed easily.
 * As a Researcher, I want to be able to reserve and manage computational resources for my projects.
-* As a Student, I want to deploy my projects on bare metal servers with minimal setup.
+* As an Instructor, I want to monitor health and status of my students hosts to be used for grading.
 * As a Student, I want to monitor the health and status of the bare metal servers I am using.

 ### **Feature 2 – Virtualization Integration**